in Reno, NV

 The final step in breast reconstruction is often recreating the nipple and the areola, which is the dark-pigmented area that surrounds the nipple.
 This can be achieved by nipple reconstruction procedures and nipple tattooing.
 We offer nipple tattooing on an outpatient basis, which is the final step in the nipple reconstruction process.

 Nipple tattooing involves the medical use of typical tattooing equipment, with the ultimate goal of creating a natural-looking nipple, which compliments skin color and tone.
 A variety of pigments are used to match the color of the remaining nipple, or in the case of a bilateral reconstruction, to the patient’s pre-operative photos, as the color of the skin before the tattooing process depends on where the initial skin graft comes from.
-While nipple tattooing can create the appearance of a realistic nipple, patients should understand that tattooing alone will not create the same natural-looking appearance as a complete nipple reconstruction, and may require multiple treatment sessions to achieve the correct color as our surgeons and patients strive for the best possible reconstruction results.
+While nipple tattooing can create the appearance of a realistic nipple, patients should understand that tattooing alone will not create the same natural-looking appearance as complete nipple reconstruction, and may require multiple treatment sessions to achieve the correct color as our surgeons and patients strive for the best possible reconstruction results.
 Regardless of whether our patients decide to include nipple tattooing or a complete nipple reconstruction in their breast reconstruction treatment plan, Dr. Dahan will provide comprehensive educational information during the initial consultation to ensure the correct decision is made for each individual patient.

 Nipple reconstruction is performed as a separate surgery after the implant or flap breast reconstruction surgery is complete.
 The reconstruction of the nipple and areola (the pigmented area surrounding the nipple) afford Dr. Dahan the ability to create the most natural-looking breast reconstruction results possible.